The University Counseling Center (UCC) offers a variety of services and interventions to students

-students who are currently enrolled at UCCS.
-Students are charged very affordable fees for
+who are currently enrolled at UCCS.
+Students are charged very affordable fees for counseling services.

-University “professional counselors”, when acting as such, are not considered to be a campus
+University mental health clinicians, when acting as such, are not considered to be a campus

 security authority and are not required to report crimes for inclusion into the annual disclosure